 Energy Safety evaluated SDG&E's 2025 WMP Update and finds several strengths.
 For example, SDG&E reported sufficient information on its progress on 16 of the 17 areas for continued improvement from Energy Safety's Decision on its 2023-2025 Base WMP that required progress reports (see Section 11 for the area for continued improvement addressing the one insufficient progress report).
 Additionally, SDG&E reported plans to further improve its risk models (including 28 changes currently in progress that will be incorporated into version 4.0 of each risk model).
-SDG&E also provided a reportable update to increase the targets in four initiatives that will further reduce risk (such as its target for hotline clamp and expulsion fuse replacement).
+SDG&E also provided a reportable update to increase its targets in four initiatives that will further reduce risk (such as its target for hotline clamp and expulsion fuse replacement).
 SDG&E provided sufficient justification for requesting extensions on its timeline for progress on initiatives.

 SDG&E also has areas of its WMP that can be further developed and improved.
-Overall, SDG&E has 12 areas for continued improvement from Energy Safety's Decision on its 2023-2025 Base WMP for which SDG&E is required to demonstrate progress in its 2026-2028 Base WMP submittal.
+Overall, SDG&E has 12 areas for continued improvement for which SDG&E is required to demonstrate progress in its 2026-2028 Base WMP submittal.
+These include further transitioning toward probability distributions in its risk calculations, incorporating extreme wind into mitigation planning, reporting on distribution communication reliability improvements, and providing continued evaluation of joint studies in grid hardening and vegetation management.